GSA/prototype-city-pairs-api/step_by_step_create_city_pairs_app.md

 Special note to this project: In this project, not like other Sailsjs project, the database schema is predefined and the data is preloaded.
 We have developed tools to load schema and data.

-1. create DB database on the cloud.
+1. create MySql database on the cloud.
 2. create Sailjs application.
 3. deploy application to cloud.
 4. create database schema.